Jean de l'Ours: Americas

 Variants of the tale type have been collected from the oral tale repertoire of many Native American populations, such as the Maliseet, the Shoshone, the Assiniboine and the Chilcotin (Tsilhqotʼin).

-Anthropologist Elsie Clews Parsons recorded three variants, one from Martinica and two from Guadalupe, that mix type AT 650A (the mishaps of the hero's childhood) with type AT 301B (rescue of princesses in the underworld and flight on eagle).
+Anthropologist Elsie Clews Parsons recorded three variants, one from Martinique and two from Guadeloupe, that mix type AT 650A (the mishaps of the hero's childhood) with type AT 301B (rescue of princesses in the underworld and flight on eagle).

 Literary variants

 Scholarship recognizes the Spanish rhyming story Las Princesas Encantadas as belonging to ATU 301 tale type.
 In this story, a king locks his three daughter in a tower (instead of an underground prison) and the hero, after he is betrayed by his brothers, escapes the tower with the help of a magical flying horse.
 The story continues as another tale type: ATU 314, "Goldener" (prince works in menial position in another king's palace).

 Parallels

 It has been suggested that the tale of John the Bear may be connected to the legend of Georgian hero Amirani and character Sbadilòn, the hero of an Italian fairy tale.